AlexOthST/Bibliocorrels/README.md

 # Bibliocorrels
 Correlation Library for Excel
-An Excel add-in that brings together a collection of Users Defined Excel functions for estimating PVT properties of hydrocarbons commonly found in crude oil and gas/condensate gas deposits.
+An Excel add-in that brings together a collection of Users Defined Excel functions for estimating PVT properties of hydrocarbons commonly found in crude oil and gas/gas condensate deposits.

 Originally created as an Excel 97-2003 add-in.